c-st/auto_areas/README.md

 ### Control lights automatically

 Lights are automatically turned on and off based on presence in an area.

 By default all light entities of an area are managed.
 A list of entities to be ignored can be defined in the configuration options.

+To not turn on lights during daytime an illuminance threshold can be configured.
+Only if an illuminance below this threshold is measured, the lights are turned on.
+Illuminance is constantly monitored: if an area is constantly occupied, lights would turn on once it's sufficiently dark in the area.

 #### Sleep mode